sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 ### Assimilation and identity
+Religious communities tend to hold on and succeed, while purely linguistic and racist ones don't.

 #### Failures
 > nietzsche's sister & brother in law founded an "aryan" colony in middle of paraguay in 1800's, it failed, most who remain are mixed.
 There was also a socialist aussie utopian community for goras founded there, similar story.